oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 #### PHASE 5: SHARE
 #### ===============

+Now create sophisticated and polished viz to share the findings.

 #### =============
 #### PHASE 6: ACT
 #### =============

-## 4. Analyze: Data exploration, visualization, and analysis

-## 5. Share: Communicating and interpreting results

-## 6. Act: Putting your insights to work to solve the problem